 Well, I gained 3 years of experience in my field (of Interior Designer) and came to a point where I knew there wasn’t much room for growth at my current place of work, and I did not want to apply anywhere else in the city, or the state – or country for that matter.
 I also felt a disconnect from my immediate community…like, I had different interests, life goals and mindset…and to be honest…the dating scene wasn’t so appealing (a story of my generation, for another time).

 I actually embarked on my move abroad quite naively.
 My friend who was moving back to Europe had informed me that the Czech Republic offers Americans a visa they can apply for without having to go back to America to apply for it, so this was in the back of my head.
-But where I really wanted to be was Spain - Barcelona.
+But where I really wanted to move to was Spain – Barcelona.
 So I started there.
 I tried to get work at a company I was fond of, and with no luck after one month, I decided to try my luck in Czech Republic because I only had the 90 days the US Passport allows you, to get my visa process started.
 There I received the Zivno, which is a one year permit to live there so long as you start a business, have the required amount of money in your bank account, and pay your social insurance and fees.
 I was approved for that after a few months of paperwork.
-Within this time I met my now fiance, who was actually from Barcelona, and after 8 months in Czech Republic we decided I would move to Barcelona and we would file for the partnership visa they offer here.
+Within this time I met my now fiance, who was actually from Barcelona, and after 8 months in Czech Republic we decided I would move to Spain and we would file for the partnership visa they offer here.

-I’d been to Barcelona, and I chose to be there because I’d loved it.
-However, I’d never been to Prague and had not yet had the “strong” desire to visit, so I went into it a bit blindly, and came out of it quite smitten.
+I’d been to Barcelona, and I chose to move to Spain because I’d loved it.
+However, I’d never been to Prague and had not yet had the “strong” desire to visit, so I went into it a bit blindly and came out of it quite smitten.
 I arrived at the start of winter and with a bit of worry in tow because of needing work and a visa.
 Overall, in time, I began to adore Prague.
 The language is fascinating to me.
 The city is stunningly preserved.
 It’s known that the people don’t “look” so kind but the Czech have been some of the most helpful, funny and fun people I have met.
 Gaurded & tough, but some of the best.
 The city is quite small and quaint too which made for it to feel homey and safe.
 The transportation is also top of the line in my opinion.
 Lastly, the city is quite inexpensive, although wages are not that high for how hard some have to work.

 When I first arrived to Europe I was living on my savings – and money I’d profited from selling my car, furniture, clothing etc. Then I took on a part-part-time copywriting job and some freelance graphic design work.
 Nothing very profitable or sustaining.
 When I arrived in Czech Republic I was still working freelance and applying for a couple other freelance jobs.
 After some time there I actually got a job waitressing.
 That was my saving grace.
 Had I not gotten that job I truly think it would have been back to America for me.
 I am very grateful for that opportunity.
 In the interim I also got more freelance work as a photographer.
 I shot some budget-friendly hotels for Expedia in Germany, Poland & Czech Republic, as well as photographed some AirBnBs.